 If the Hearing Officers make a decision to approve an application or not impose discipline against a certificate holder, the individual is notified of that decision.
 AMG is also notified so that they may process the individual appropriately (certify an applicant or take no action against a certificate holder).
-If the Hearing Officers make a decision to uphold the proposed denial or discipline, or impose different discipline than originally proposed, the individual is sent a letter notifying them of that decision, the factual and legal basis for the denial or imposition of discipline, the final and effective date of the denial or discipline, and that they must wait two years from the effective date of the denial or discipline before reapplying for certification.
+If the Hearing Officers make a decision to uphold the proposed denial or discipline, or impose different discipline than originally proposed, the individual is sent a letter notifying them of that decision, the factual and legal basis for the denial or imposition of discipline, the final and effective date of the denial or discipline before reapplying for certification.
 (Section 13, Attachment 29, Sample Redacted Final Decision Letter.)
 AMG is also notified of this outcome so that the applicant or certificate holder's file may be marked accordingly.
 The decision at this point is final, and there is no further review through CAMTC.
 This process is similar to the process used by cities and counties to deny or revoke local permits.